 How to Stream Amazon Prime Video to a Chromecast

-If you’re a long-term Amazon Prime Video user, you’re probably aware of the complete lack of support for most things Google-related.
-This includes Chromecasts, whether built-in or plug-in dongles.
-The Chromecast offers streaming freedom to those who enjoy online content such as movies, tv shows, and more.
+If you are a long-term Amazon Prime Video user, you are probably aware of the complete lack of support for most things Google-related.
+This situation includes Chromecasts, whether built-in systems or plug-in dongles.
+The compatibility of devices has been an issue for many users for a long time.

+There is nothing complex to do when casting a Prime Video stream to a Chromecast dongle.
 Note that the app has native support.
-As long as your mobile device supports casting, you’ll be good to go.
+As long as your mobile device supports casting, you will be good to go.
+Here are the steps.

-- Launch the Prime Video app.
+- Launch the “Prime Video app.”

-- Tap the Cast icon.
+- Tap the “Cast icon.”

 - Choose the Chromecast device you want to stream to.